Medical Experts

 Quick Answers for Clinicians

-A posterior nasopharyngeal (NP) swab or aspirate should be obtained from all persons with a suspected case of pertussis (whooping cough).
-A posterior NP swab is the preferred sample type for adults and adolescents, whereas aspirates are preferable for testing in neonates, infants, and young children.
-A properly obtained NP swab or aspirate is essential for optimal results.
+A posterior nasopharyngeal swab or aspirate should be obtained from all persons with a suspected case of pertussis (whooping cough).
+A posterior nasopharyngeal swab is the preferred sample type for adults and adolescents, whereas aspirates are preferable for testing in neonates, infants, and young children.
+A properly obtained nasopharyngeal swab or aspirate is essential for optimal results.
 Throat swabs and anterior nasal swabs have an unacceptably low rate of DNA and bacteria recovery and should not be used for pertussis diagnosis.
 The CDC provides detailed information and instructional videos on best practices for specimen collection on its website.

 Indications for Testing